Ben-Voris/Mac-notes/README.md

    - Record Entire Screen
    - Record Selected Portion.
 You can adjust the selected portion by dragging its borders with your mouse or trackpad.
-3. Before starting your recording, you can click Options in the toolbar to change the recording settings:
+3. Before starting your recording, you can click `Options` in the toolbar to change the recording settings:
     - To record your voice or other audio with the screen recording, choose a microphone.
-    - To show a black circle around your pointer when you click, choose Show Mouse Clicks.
+    - To show a black circle around your pointer when you click, choose `Show Mouse Clicks`.
-    - To set a recording timer, choose the number of seconds to wait before recording begins after you click Record.
+    - To set a recording timer, choose the number of seconds to wait before recording begins after you click `Record`.
     - To change where the recording will be saved after you stop recording, choose a different “Save to” location.
 By default, recordings are saved to your desktop.
-4. To start recording, click the Record button in the Screenshot toolbar.
+4. To start recording, click the `Record` button in the Screenshot toolbar.
-5. To stop recording, click the Stop button in the menu bar, or press Command-Control-Esc (Escape).
+5. To stop recording, click the `Stop` button in the menu bar, or press `Command` + `Control` + `esc` (Escape).
 6. When you see a thumbnail of the recording in the corner of your screen, click it to edit the recording.
 Or wait for the recording to save to your desktop.